plungepool/wiki-dot-plungepool-dot-dev/src/hubs/interests.md

 ## recently updated others:

-[[video games]] - A few old games that have become recent favorites.
+[[video games]] - A few older titles that have fostered new obsessions.

 [[chess]] - Reference notes I've created as a beginner.